jstolarek/slicer/doc/roadmap.md

     into one pass.
 It would be better to have a resugaring pass that restores original surface syntax and then we could pretty-print that syntax.

-  * Finish reading the paper

-  * Represent program as a series of expressions rather than as a single expression.
-This should allow to have better performance as desuagring and evaluation of lets would be tail-recursive.
-While I'm at it, change the syntax of let-statements to store a series of binds.

   * Add benchmarks?

   * Make the code strict?

-  * Separate the code into library and executable?

   * Comments not allowed to begin a file